eclipse-basyx/basyx-python-sdk/README.md

 * check if the data in a given xml or json file is the same as the example data
 * check if two given xml or json file contain the same Asset Administration Shell elements in any order

+Invoking should work with either `python -m aas.compliance_tool.cli` or (when installed correctly and PATH is set correctly) with `aas_compliance_check` on the command line.

+For further usage information consider the `aas.compliance_tool`-package or invoke with `python -m aas.compliance_tool.cli --help` respectively `aas_compliance_check --help`.

 ## Contributing